Auspicious-EX/DailyWebDev/Day 14/Tutorial 14.md

 ## enefits of CSS
 - Separation of Content and Presentation: Keeps HTML clean and focuses on structure while CSS handles the design.
 - Reusability: CSS rules can be reused across multiple pages, reducing repetition and effort.
--Accessibility: Proper use of CSS improves accessibility for different devices and users.
+- Accessibility: Proper use of CSS improves accessibility for different devices and users.